evan-lauer/matrix_inverse_calculator/README.md

 2. Split `matrix_inverse_web.cpp` into two files--one for operation [1] and another for [2].
 This would greatly boost the speed of operation [2], which is much less computationally intense.
 3. Compile to .wasm instead of .js
 4. Figure out how to use git with cPanel hosting for true web version control
+5. Cache formulas below a certain size for operation [1].